 The detailed policy for Related Party Transactions is available athttp://www.gsk-ch.in/Policies.aspx

 The Company has not accepted any deposits within the meaning of Section 73 of theCompanies Act 2013 and the Companies (Acceptance of Deposits) Rules 2014.

 The market capitalisation of the Company increased by 18% (Rs 2563327 lacs) Vs March312017 (Rs 2169982 lacs).
 The EPS stands at Rs.166.47 vs Rs.156.15 as on closing dateof last fiscal year.
 The PE ratio as on March 28 2018 (last trading day) stands at 36.6vs 33 as on last trading day of fiscal year 2017-18.

 Environment and Social Commitment

-Your Company has spent 2% of our average net profit of last three financial years aspart of your CSR in the reporting period.
+Your Company has spent 2% of its average net profit of last three fiscal years as partof your CSR in the reporting period.

 Your Company undertakes these activities in the following different ways:

 a) Nutrition: Your Company has started three key programs to address thenation's issue of malnutrition with strategic partners.
 Following are the programsinitiated during the reporting period: